Energy Performance Certificates (EPCs)

 Are EPCs audited?

-I also inspect any loft which can be safely accessed from a 3 meter telescopic ladder, which I bring with me.
-I do not inspect any other part of the building requiring access equipment.
+They also inspect any loft which can be safely accessed from a 3 meter telescopic ladder, which they usually bring with them.
+They do not inspect any other part of the building requiring access equipment.

-I record everything which impacts on the energy performance of the building, including the size of the building, its construction, insulation, and heating systems.
-I enter this data on my systems.
+They record everything which impacts on the energy performance of the building, including the size of the building, its construction, insulation, and heating systems.
+They enter this data on my systems.

-I take lots of photographs as evidence of my findings.
-This may include documents which provide definitive proof of improvements and alterations I cannot see, such as loft insulation in places where I can't access the loft.
+They take lots of photographs as evidence of my findings.
+This may include documents which provide definitive proof of improvements and alterations they cannot see, such as loft insulation in places where they can't access the loft.

 Where it is not possible to inspect any parts of the building that are normally reported on, or an assessor has other concerns, they should provide a covering letter, which will inform you about any further investigations that are needed.